 Best Workouts for Women: Good Routines, Great Results

 If you want to tone your upper back, it’s time to hit the weight room at the gym.
-If weights aren’t your thing, yoga is always a great upper body workout that can stretch your tight muscles and tone them afterwards.
+If weights aren’t your thing, yoga is always one of the great upper back workouts that can stretch your tight muscles and tone them afterwards.

 How to Get the Perfect Upper Back

-The second focus will be specific upper back exercises.
-The upper back muscles that you should work include the trapezius, latissimus dorsi, and rhomboidous major.
+The second focus will be specific upper back toning exercises.
+The upper back muscles that you should work in your upper back workouts include the trapezius, latissimus dorsi, and rhomboidous major.

 Exercises to Get a Beautiful, Toned Upper Back